Vacuum-purified Hawking radiation from evaporating black holes: Lessons from moving mirrors: Modeling an evaporating black hole

 \section{Modeling an evaporating black hole}

-Previous discussions on purification through late-time vacuum fluctuations have focused on mirror trajectories $p(u)$ identical to the one considered by Fulling and Davies \cite{Fulling_Davies_1977} during an interval $u_0\leq u < u_m$, followed by a transition period and, finally, inertial motion \cite{H_S_U_2015,Wald:2019ygd}:
+Previous discussions on purification through late-time vacuum fluctuations have focused on mirror trajectories $p(u)$ identical to the one considered by Davies and Fulling \cite{Fulling_Davies_1977} during an interval $u_0\leq u < u_m$, followed by a transition period and, finally, inertial motion \cite{H_S_U_2015,Wald:2019ygd}:

 where $p_{\mathrm{in}}(u)$ is a linear function of $u$.
 In the Hawking-radiation zone of $\mathcal{I}^+_R$---that is, for $u < u_m$---the trajectory $p_{\mathrm{th}}(u)$ produces an exactly thermal energy flux with temperature $T = \kappa / (2\pi)$.
 The constant $v_H$ determines the asymptote of $p_{\mathrm{th}}(u)$ and plays an important role in locating the partner modes, as further discussed below.
 For actual black holes, $v_H$ determines the location in $\mathcal{I}^-$ of the null ray that generates the event horizon.